FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-Jin Hou Black Tea, otherwise known as Golden Monkey Black Tea, is a relatively old Chinese tea.
-In an era when only green teas were consumed, alongside the only black tea being Lapsang Souchong, Jin Hou came about to meet export desires.
-Black tea was already growing immense popularity in the west.
-While locals back in China didn't necessarily have a taste for the tea themselves, they experimented with farming techniques to produce some delicious black teas.
+Jin Hou Black Tea, also known as Golden Monkey Black Tea, is an ancient Chinese tea.
+In an era when only green teas were consumed, and the only black tea was Lapsang Souchong, Jin Hou emerged to meet export demand.
+Black tea was already growing in immense popularity in the West.
+While locals in China didn't necessarily have a taste for tea themselves, they experimented with farming techniques to produce delicious black teas.

 Briefly On Black Tea (Hong Cha)

-In the west, we refer to it as "Black Tea," while the term "Hong Cha" ("Red Tea") is used in Asia.
+In the West, we refer to it as "Black Tea," while in Asia, the term "Hong Cha" ("Red Tea") is used.
 Nowadays, black tea has become the favored afternoon tea of many across the world.
 Much so that most countries have their own recipes for preparing black tea.
 However, the black tea that is commonly made with milk, sugar, lemon, or spices is vastly different from high-quality black tea.

 jin hou black tea

-According to a wide-spread legend, the Wuyi Mountains in northern Fujian, China, is where black tea first developed.
+According to a widespread legend, the Wuyi Mountains in northern Fujian, China, are where black tea first developed.
 Fujian province is also where Jin Hou Black Tea is produced.

-Black tea was first developed in the mid 17th century (Late Ming, Early Qing Dynasty).
+Black tea was first developed in the mid-17th century (Late Ming and Early Qing Dynasties).
 Prior to then, the most widely consumed tea in China was green (unoxidized) tea.

 Why Golden Monkey?